@rspack/core), and lets you extend the generated config directly.

 Rspack-first, webpack-compatible

-Extension.js is Rspack-native, but much of the webpack ecosystem is still usable.
+Extension.js is Rspack-native, but you can still use much of the webpack ecosystem.- The config type extends

 @rspack/coreConfiguration. - Many webpack loaders/plugins work through compatibility layers.